-Directions: Circle True or False related to the following statements.
+Directions: Circle True or False related to the following statemer าts. --- ------

-1. Claims systems typically mirror the underwriting process.

-True False2.
-The claims system enables the company to manage the process from first notice to settlement.

-3. Claims systems are established to respond to liability claims only.

-Directions: List three examples of documents that would be collected, stored, and managed as part of the claim process.

-Directions: Match the claims transaction on the left to its description on the right.

-A. Case reserve The amount paid

-B. Paid loss Expenses that are directly associated with an individual claim

-C. Allocated loss adjustment expense Amount the insurance company puts aside for a claim
+1. Claims systems typically mirror the underwriting proces S. True False 2.
+The claims system enable settlement. es the company to manage the process from first notice to True False 3.
+Claims systems are estab olished to respond to liability cla aims only.
+True False Dir Directions: List three examples of documents that would be collected, stored, and managed as part of the claim process. a b C Dir Directions: Match the claims transaction on the left to its description on the right.
+A. Case reserve The amount paid В. Paid loss Expenses that are direction individual claim tly associated with an C. Allocated loss adjustment expense Amount the insurance company puts aside for a claim

+In this section, you will learn how insurance products move from the development process to distribution.
+Critical factors of internal and external relationship management will take center stage and you'll also explore the technology available to support the sales and marketing functions.

+- 5.1 Defend the need for the corporate marketing and sales management departments' involvement in the implementation of the strategic plan. - 5.2 Compare various methods used to create the brand. - 5.3 Differentiate between the various methods of distribution and determine where they are most effective. - 5.4 Identify different areas of relationship management and their effects on sales and growth. - 5.5 Evaluate methods intended to support policyholder services. - 5.6 Compare technologies available to sales and marketing departments.